 Our state of the art Communications Center is manned 24 hours a day, 7 days a week by a Civilian Public Safety Dispatcher.
 From our Communications Console, we can communicate with the Police, Fire, EMS, Highway and Light Departments, along with mutual aid Police and Fire Departments.
 The Public Safety Dispatchers are also responsible for querying and entering information into the state's Criminal Justice Information Systems, as well as the in-house police server computer system.
 All of Boylston's 911 emergency and police business calls, come through the Dispatch office.

-The Dispatch Section of the Boylston Police Department consists of 3 full-time Dispatchers who work 40 hours per week and 1 part-time Dispatcher who is available when needed.
+The Dispatch Section of the Boylston Police Department consists of 3 Full-Time Dispatchers who work 40 hours per week, 1 permanent Part-Time Dispatcher who works 32 hours a week and 1 Part-Time Dispatcher who is available when needed.